 It can be difficult for me to understand when someone says that they don’t like vegetables.
-Some of my favorite foods are vegetables!
-But then I hear about the overcooked, mushy veggies they associate with vegetable time, and I can understand their distaste.
-Who would want to eat something that’s been left in the pot for 10 minutes too long or has no flavor?
+But then I hear about the overcooked, mushy asparagus they associate with vegetable time, and I can understand their distaste.

-The next is to make a delicious vegetarian dish that deserves its place as the main — no meat here.
+The next is to make a delicious vegan and vegetarian dish that deserves its place as the main — no meat here.
 (It can also serve as a top-notch side dish.)
 This baked asparagus dish served in a portobello mushroom with arugula, quinoa and red onion will delight any diner.

 Best Way to Cook Asparagus?